 Certain changes in the skin's appearance or temperature

-Increased or decreased sweating or swelling
+Increased or decreased sweating

 Hair loss and cracked or thickened nails

 Reduced range of motion, muscle weakness, and/or abnormal movements (such as trembling or jerking of the affected limb)